-Franchise Metadata Fields

-The metadata fields associated with a Franchise include the fields detailed in the following table:

 Series

 For most programs, the Series is the name of the program and contains multiple Seasons that run for several Episodes.
 Examples of a Series include NOVA, Nature, PBS Newshour.
-Series Relational Metadata
+Series Structural Relational Metadata

 As represented in Figure 1, a Series has the following relationships with other concepts: